anthonyblanchettepotvin/gloom/CONVENTION.md

 Getters/setters with more than one line should be defined in the .cpp.

-TODO Definition of static member variables in .cpp files should appear before any member function definitions.

 Given a member functions category, member functions are ordered by:

 - ascending number of parameters